Fact Check: COVID Spike Protein Created in Vaccines Are NOT Proven To Be 'Hijacking' Human Body DNA Repair

 Visa wrote that while Stockholm University's research projects are "truth-seeking, free and unbound," peer review is essential.
 "We have evaluated the research presented in this article and found flaws in the quality of the work and data interpretation and therefore the authors have contacted the journal and requested the withdrawal of the article."

-Lead Stories has written to the editors of the journal, Viruses, to learn what steps will be taken in response to Stockholm University's request that the article be withdrawn.
-At the time of writing, the article was still available, with no notice that problems had been identified.
-We will update this fact check, as appropriate, when they reply.
+Lead Stories wrote to the editors of the journal, Viruses, to learn what steps were taken in response to Stockholm University's request that the article be withdrawn.
+At the time of writing in 2021, the article was still available, with no notice that problems had been identified.

 Want to inform others about the accuracy of this story?